rominagoodarzi/DataAnalysis/README.md

-This repository includes various Python projects I have completed for Kaggle contests, challenges, and general curiousity.
+This repository includes Python projects I have completed for Kaggle challenges and general curiousity.